 In all the madness and the hoopla of wanting to DO things, we forget that this is relaxation time to regroup, rewind and reconnect!
 If anyone in your family is anything like me, they will be stressed for not being on time, running late, missing things.

 Let’s just keep buffer days for a day or two where you’ve planned no activity.
 Chances are, you won’t accomplish things in your itinerary anyways and can do it when you have nothing planned.
 Happy life.

 Buffer days are extremely important when making trips to remote places of the Himalayas.

 Make sure your camera and phones are always charged as you would not want to miss out on any picture that could be a million-dollar shot!
 Capturing moments in your camera will make sure that the trip and moments stay with you for much time to come.

 But, at the same time, make sure your little ones are not glued to their gadgets and missing out on the views outside their windows (I hear this is a real pain point for the kiddies these days!).
 Scree-Free Vacation is a must for the kids, no matter how old.
 It is a rule we follow on our family vacations as well (although I tend to break the rule, mostly for pictures)!

 Play Vacation Games

-Sing-alongs, “count backward from 100 and we will reach our destination” (do dads still use this trick?
-Mine used it all the time, my sister and I always used to get distracted midway – problem solved!), Spot the same car again, Joke of the Day etc. – each family has their own unique way of passing time – choose yours, it will become a legend!
-Also, it is a nice way to carry on traditions from your own childhood – will make you feel like a kid again!
+Sing-alongs, “count backward from 100, and we will reach our destination” (do-dads still use this trick?
+Mine used it all the time, my sister and I always used to get distracted midway – problem solved!), Spot the same car again, Joke of the Day, etc. – each family has their unique way of passing the time – choose yours, it will become a legend!
+Also, it is an excellent way to carry on traditions from your childhood – it will make you feel like a kid again!

 Don’t to forget to carry some games to play when you are at the destination.